Marx Brothers: Screen and theatrical persona

 The on-stage personalities of Groucho, Chico, and Harpo were said to have been based on their actual traits.

 Zeppo, on the other hand, was considered the funniest brother offstage, despite his straight stage roles.
 He was the youngest and had grown up watching his brothers, so he could fill in for and imitate any of the others when illness kept them from performing.
 "He was so good as Captain Spaulding [in Animal Crackers] that I would have let him play the part indefinitely, if they had allowed me to smoke in the audience", Groucho recalled.

-The brothers satirized high society and human hypocrisy, and they became famous for their improvisational comedy in free-form scenarios.
+The brothers satirized high society and hypocrisy, and they became famous for their improvisational comedy.
 A famous early instance was when Harpo arranged to chase a fleeing chorus girl across the stage during the middle of a Groucho monologue, to see if Groucho would be thrown off.
 However, to the audience's delight, Groucho merely reacted by commenting, "First time I ever saw a taxi hail a passenger."
 When Harpo chased the girl back in the other direction, Groucho calmly checked his watch and ad-libbed, "The 9:20's right on time.
 You can set your watch by the Lehigh Valley."

-Out of their distinctive costumes, the brothers looked alike, even down to their receding hairlines.
+Out of their distinctive costumes, the brothers looked similar, even down to their receding hairlines.
 Zeppo could pass for a younger Groucho and played the role of Groucho's son in Horse Feathers.
-A scene in Duck Soup finds Groucho, Harpo, and Chico all appearing in the famous greasepaint eyebrows, mustache, and round glasses while wearing nightcaps; the three are indistinguishable, enabling them to carry off the "mirror scene" perfectly.
+A scene in Duck Soup finds Groucho, Harpo, and Chico all appearing in Groucho's trademark greasepaint eyebrows, mustache, and round glasses while wearing nightcaps; the three are so similar that they are able to play mirror images of each other.

 Legacy

-The Marx Brothers' anarchic spirit and rapid-fire wordplay established a comedic blueprint that continues to inspire artists across diverse mediums.
-Their enduring influence stems from their subversion of social norms, their masterful use of physical comedy intertwined with intellectual wit, and the indelible character archetypes they created.
-Their admirers span various artistic disciplines, from comedic icons like Jerry Seinfeld and Judd Apatow; avant-garde figures such as Antonin Artaud, and surrealist Salvador Dalí; influential musicians like The Beatles; and literary figures such as Anthony Burgess, J. D. Salinger, and Kurt Vonnegut.
+The Marx Brothers continue to influence creators across various artistic disciplines.
+Admirers have included comedic icons like Jerry Seinfeld and Judd Apatow; avant-garde figures such as Antonin Artaud, and surrealist Salvador Dalí; influential musicians like The Beatles; and literary figures such as Anthony Burgess, J. D. Salinger, and Kurt Vonnegut.

 The brothers' iconic images and distinctive personae — Groucho's greasepaint mustache and eyebrows, Chico's Italian accent, and silent Harpo with his curly wig — have been cultural touchpoints since their act first became popular.
-Caricaturist Al Hirschfeld, whose drawings of the brothers were used to promote A Night at the Opera and currently hang in the Smithsonian, said of them that they “started to look like the drawing, rather than the other way around.”
+Caricaturist Al Hirschfeld, whose drawings of the brothers were used to promote A Night at the Opera, and currently hang in the Smithsonian, said of them that they “started to look like the drawing, rather than the other way around.”